prebid/Prebid.js/dev-docs/show-outstream-video-ads.md

   <p>Prebid Outstream Video Ad</p>
   <script type='text/javascript'>
     googletag.cmd.push(function () {
-      googletag.display('video2');
+      googletag.display('video1');
     });
   </script>
 </div>

 {% endhighlight %}

-## Option 2.
-Without an Ad Server
+### Option 2: Serving without an ad server

-You can show outstream video ads directly from a demand partner without going through an ad server.
+Prebid can serve outstream demand directly without going through a primary ad server.

-In this section we'll explain the setup at a high level.
-For a live example showing all the details, see [Outstream without an Ad Server](http://acdn.adnxs.com/prebid/demos/outstream-without-adserver/).
+For a live example, see [Outstream without an Ad Server]({{site.github.url}}/examples/video/outstream/outstream-no-adserver-demo.html).

-### Step 1.
-Set up ad units with the outstream video media type
-{: .no_toc}

-Set up your video ad units with the outstream video media type as shown below.
-Note that the `code` in your video ad unit must match a div ID in your page's body where the ad will be inserted.

-{% highlight js %}
-// Prebid outstream video adUnit var videoAdUnits = [{
-    code: 'video1',
-    sizes: [ 640, 480 ],
-    mediaType: 'video-outstream',
-    bids: [
-        {
-            bidder: 'appnexusAst',
-            params: {
-                placementId: '5768085',
-                video: {
-                    skippable: true,
-                    playback_method: [ 'auto_play_sound_off' ]
-                }
-            }
-        }
-    ]
-}];
-{% endhighlight %}

-### Step 2.
-Request bids, and render the returned ad in a callback
-{: .no_toc}

 In the Prebid.js event queue, you'll need to add a function that:

 1. Adds your video ad units
 2. Requests bids, adding a callback that:
-    1. Gets the targeting for your ad unit
+    1. Selects the bid that will serve for the appropriate adUnit
     2. Renders the ad

 {% highlight js %}